 A recap of a few things you’d think financial professionals ought to know

-“Borrowed money” - also known as indebtedness - is a term of art used in financial contracts.
+“Borrowed money” — often confused with indebtedness, although indebtedness is a wider concept — is a term of art used in financial contracts.
 It is a key part of the definition of Specified Indebtedness in the ISDA Master Agreement, which in turn is a key part of the definition of Cross Default.

 In the capital structure, unsecured borrowed money ranks equally (pari passu, in the lingo) with all unsecured payment obligations to creditors in the insolvency of the company that owes it, and ahead of amounts owed to shareholders, preferential shareholders and holders of subordinated debt.

 Borrowed money is the main difference in scope between Cross Default and Default under Specified Transaction — the former includes it, the latter (unless you monkey around with your definition) does not.

 Are stock loans and repo trades “borrowed money”?
 The term is not generally defined: you are expected to know it when you see it.
 Quoth that sage old eminence gris, Simon Firth, in his book Derivatives Law and Practice:

 “Borrowed money” ... means money which has been paid on the basis that it is to be repaid at a future date.
 It therefore excludes amounts that are due to ordinary trade creditors and financing arrangements (such as repos and the discounting of bills of exchange).